Induru-dev/Hospital_management_system/README.md

-simple hospital management system with java swift
+# simple hospital management system with Java swift

+## Installation instructions

+Use .jar files in /src